Are you wondering if you should be working your arms after chest day?

 The Bicep Barbell High Pull is one of the most prominent exercises, that trains all of the arm muscles equally.
 Hence, this is a must have exercise in your whole arm workout routine.

 Initially, you have to grab the barbell with your hands at double shoulder width, and keep it in front of your thighs.
 Then, you have to bend your hips and knees, so that the bar is positioned just above your knees.
 For the movement, you have to pull the bar up to shoulder height, with your elbows moving apart, and back.
+It’s recommended that you use a regular size barbell when doing this exercise instead of a short barbell.

 Exercise 4: Tricep Dips